The humerus is a long bone of the upper limb, which extends from the shoulder to the elbow.

 There can also be some sensory loss over the dorsal (posterior) surface of the hand, and the proximal ends of the lateral 3 and a half fingers dorsally.

 The lateral and medial borders of the distal humerus form medial and lateral supraepicondylar ridges.
 The lateral supraepicondylar ridge is more roughened, providing the site of common origin of the forearm extensor muscles.

 Immediately distal to the supraepicondylar ridges are extracapsular projections of bone, the lateral and medial epicondyles.
 Both can be palpated at the elbow.
 The medial is the larger of the two and extends more distally.
 The ulnar nerve passes in a groove on the posterior aspect of the medial epicondyle where it is palpable.

 Distally, the trochlea is located medially, and extends onto the posterior aspect of the bone.
 Lateral to the trochlea is the capitulum, which articulates with the radius.

 Also located on the distal portion of the humerus are three depressions, known as the coronoid, radial and olecranon fossae.
-They accommodate the forearm bones during movement at the elbow.
+They accommodate the forearm bones during flexion or extension at the elbow.